mattiaferrarini/cartabinaria.github.io/content/en/wiki/bot/informabot.md

 #### `buttonsLecture`

-Creates a step-by-step selection path for the courses' lectures (bachelor's and master's) described in `csunibo/config/timetables.json`.
+Creates a step-by-step selection path for the courses' lectures (bachelor's and master's) described in `cartabinaria/config/timetables.json`.
 First, it asks for the selection of the course of study and the year, then it requests the selection of a day starting from today until the next 6 days.
 Steps work thanks to [callbacks](https://core.telegram.org/bots/api#callbackquery).
 Uses the title described in `title` as the message header.
 In case of failure, `fallbackText` is used as the response.

 #### `issue`

 The bot responds by tagging the `maintainer` of Informabot who are present in the group.
-If there are no maintainers within the group, it suggests bringing the issue to the attention of the maintainers in the `csunibo` group.
+If there are no maintainers within the group, it suggests bringing the issue to the attention of the maintainers in the `cartabinaria` group.

 #### `buttonsRepresentatives`

-Creates a step-by-step selection path for the representatives of the courses of study (bachelor's and master's) described in 'csunibo/config/representatives.json`.
+Creates a step-by-step selection path for the representatives of the courses of study (bachelor's and master's) described in 'cartabinaria/config/representatives.json`.
 The command first asks to select the CdL and returns the list of representatives' emails.
 Steps work thanks to [callbacks](https://core.telegram.org/bots/api#callbackquery).
 Uses the title described in `title` as the message header.
 In case of failure, `fallbackText` is used as the response.

 ### Courses and Degree Programs

-Courses and degree programs are retrieved from the `csunibo/config` submodule located in `json/config/`.
+Courses and degree programs are retrieved from the `cartabinaria/config` submodule located in `json/config/`.

 ### Memes